ZachEddy/ImageClassifier/README.md

 More information about installing numpy available [here](http://docs.scipy.org/doc/numpy-1.10.1/user/install.html).

 <h2>Installing</h2>
-Just clone this repository, and you're set to go. **Quick note**: this includes the entire CIFAR-10, a compressed dataset of 50,000 32x32 pixel images.
+Just clone this repository, and you're set to go! **Quick note**: this includes the entire CIFAR-10, a compressed dataset of 50,000 32x32 pixel images.
 If the cloning process takes a few minutes, that's why.

 `git clone https://github.com/ZachEddy/ImageClassifier`

 <h2>Running the code</h2>
-<h4> Quickstart </h4>
+<h4>Quickstart </h4>

 Feel free to run `python __main__.py` at the top-level directory to get things going.
-I have the network defaulted load a pretrained network and run on ten testing images.
+I have the network defaulted to load a pretrained network and run on ten testing images.

 <h4>Create your own network</h4>

 I made it really easy to train, save, and load your own network.
 Inside `net_initialize.py`, you can create networks with different layer patterns.
 For example, you can change the number of filters in a convolution layer with the following:

 `{'type':'conv', 'field_size':5, 'filter_count':10, 'stride':1, 'padding':2, 'name':"conv_one"}`
 `{'type':'conv', 'field_size':5, 'filter_count':15, 'stride':1, 'padding':2, 'name':"conv_one"}`

 Changing the layer pattern will impact:

-1. network accuracy - how consistently the network classifies.
+1. **network accuracy** - how consistently the network classifies correctly.
-2. training time - how long it takes the network to learn.
+2. **training time** - how long it takes the network to learn.

-Lastly, this line of code inside `net_initialize` will create a new network based on the *layer structure* provided by the user:
+Lastly, this line of code inside `net_initialize` creates a new network based on the *layer structure* provided by the user:

 `return net_network(layer_structure,"network_name")`